 While there’s no treatment for loose anagen syndrome, there are case reports of minoxidil helping improve hair growth in these patients.

-One case report in Pediatric Dermatology looked into the use of minoxidil 5% solution on a 2-year-old girl and found that it significantly helped.
-It was given for a period of 2 years and 4 months (although it was tapered).
+One case report in Pediatric Dermatology found that minoxidil 5% solution significantly helped a 2-year-old girl with loose anagen syndrome.
+It was given taperingly for a period of 2 years and 4 months.

 Your doctor may do a hair pull test and a microscopic examination (trichogram) of your hair to get a diagnosis of loose anagen syndrome.

-And as far as the examination goes, the bulbs of such hair are misshapen.
+Additionally, closer examination of such hairs can reveal certain peculiarities.
+For instance, the bulbs of such hair are misshapen.
 Moreover, the cuticle of the hair looks ruffled.

 There is no “best shampoo” for loose anagen syndrome because it’s an inherited condition.
 So, no shampoo can change the underlying genetics of your hair.
 To not exacerbate your hair loss, however, it might be better to use a mild shampoo.